anaabhiana/deeplearningneuralnetworkkeras/README.md

 Repeat Part A but use a normalized version of the data.
 Recall that one way to normalize the data is by subtracting the mean from the individual predictors and dividing by the standard deviation.

-C. Increate the number of epochs (5 marks)
+C. Increase the number of epochs (5 marks)

 Repeat Part B but use 100 epochs this time for training.